lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Generate an ephemeral ECDH key pair as specified in Section 5 of {{SP-800-56A}} using the curve in the selected cipher suite and format it as a COSE_Key.
 Let G_Y be the 'x' parameter of the COSE_Key.

 * Choose a connection identifier C_R and store it for the length of the protocol.
-C_R MUST be different from C_1.

 * Compute the transcript hash TH_2 = H(message_1, data_2) where H() is the hash function in the selected cipher suite.
 The transcript hash TH_2 is a CBOR encoded bstr and the input to the hash function is a CBOR Sequence.